mlpack/blog/doc/tutorials/Udit2014Week04.md

+@brief Implementation of Multi-Class Adaboost Algorithm (Committing Decision Stumps) - Week 5
+@author Udit Saxena
-Title: Implementation of Multi-Class Adaboost Algorithm: Week 4 - Committing Decision Stumps.
+@page Udit2015WeekFour Implementation of Multi-Class Adaboost Algorithm (Committing Decision Stumps) - Week 4
-Date: 2014-06-17 23:30:00
+@date 2014-06-17 23:30:00

-Tags: gsoc, adaboost, decisionstump, binning, tests, Jenkins, perceptron
-Author: Udit Saxena
+@section Udit2015WeekFour Implementation of Multi-Class Adaboost Algorithm (Committing Decision Stumps) - Week 4

 Well, that's decision stump for you !
 I finally pushed decision stumps on to the main repo, after writing a couple of pretty important tests.
 Felt exhilirating - that is until Jenkins sent me a couple score of emails regarding warnings, unused variables and uninitialized variables.
 I never actually thought that the nighthly build would be unstable because of an uninitialized variable.